ishtiyaqe/hypercheck/README.md

 *****
 *****
 9.  -- python manage.py runserver localhost:8000
+10.
-By run this   command your admin panel and api django server will start. and you can check it by go  to : http://localhost:8000/admin/
+By running this   command your admin panel and API django server will start. and you can check it by going  to : http://localhost:8000/admin/
 [***Username***] - nobel
 [***Password***] - 1234
 *****
 *****
-10. -- cd frontend
+11. -- cd frontend
 *****
 *****
-11. -- npm install
+12. -- npm install
 *****
 *****
-12. -- npm run dev
+13. -- npm run dev
+14.
-By run this command your Frontend will start on http://localhost:8080.
+By running this command your Frontend will start on http://localhost:8080.
 *****